 The project is consistent with other existing land use regulations and plans.
 The Seattle Municipal Code contains development standards for public schools in residential zones in SMC 23.51B.002.
 The Seattle Land Use Code (Chapter 23.79) acknowledges that schools have different requirements than residential buildings, and design departures from the development standards in the code may be permitted through the departures process.
 The departure process requires SPS to apply to the Director of the Department of Construction and Inspections (SDCI) for departures.
 SDCI may approve departures if they meet certain criteria in SMC Chapter 23.79.
-The project would require a departure for building height and parking.
+The project would require a departure for building height, reader board, fence height in setback, and parking quantity.